IBM/ibm-cert-manager-operator/docs/adoption-guide.md

 ## How to do it

-There are two ways to create cert-manager resources in your operator:
+Fulfill the prerequisites:
 1. [Preqrequisites](#pre)

+There are two options to create cert-manager resources in your operator:
 1. [As Go code](#go)
 1. [As yaml](#yaml)